akomar812/discord-craps/README.md

 sunglasses emoji whenever a command contains "cool", and one of several possible responses when the command contains "bot" or "Bot"

-^\*Note for /gif to work you need need to create a [tenor gif api key](https://tenor.com/developer/dashboard) and put the key in your .discord.json file under the key `gif`
+\*Note for /gif to work you need need to create a [tenor gif api key](https://tenor.com/developer/dashboard) and put the key in your .discord.json file under the key `gif`

 5. Create a file called `.discord.json` in the root of this directory and place the application secret under key `token` that should look like: